Bicycle touring: Origins

 Historian James McGurn speaks of bets being taken in London in the 19th century for riders of hobby-horses – machines pushed by the feet rather than pedaled - outspeeding stagecoaches.
 "One practitioner beat a four-horse coach to Brighton by half an hour," he says.
 "There are various accounts of 15 to 17-year-olds draisienne-touring around France in the 1820s.

 On 17 February 1869 John Mayall, Charles Spencer and Rowley Turner rode from Trafalgar Square, London, to Brighton in 15 hours for 53 miles.
 The Times, which had sent a reporter to follow them in a coach and pair, reported an "Extraordinary Velocipede Feat."
 Three riders set off from Liverpool to London, a journey of three days and similar to modern cycle-touring adventures, in March that same year.
 A newspaper report said:

-Their bicycles caused no little astonishment on the way, and the remarks passed by the natives were almost amusing.
+Their bicycles caused no little astonishment on the way, and the remarks passed by the natives were also amusing.
 At some of the villages the boys clustered round the machines, and, where they could, caught hold of them and ran behind until they were tired out.
 Many enquiries were made as to the name of 'them queer horses', some called them 'whirligigs', 'menageries' and 'valparaisons'.
 Between Wolverhampton and Birmingham, attempts were made to upset the riders by throwing stones.

 Enthusiasm extended to other countries.
 The New York Times spoke of "quantities of velocipedes flying like shuttles hither and thither".
 But while British interest had less frenzy than in the United States, it lasted longer.

 The expansion from a machine that had to be pushed to propelled through pedals on a front wheel made longer distances feasible.
 A rider calling himself "A Light Dragoon" told in 1870 or 1871 of a ride from Lewes to Salisbury, across southern England.
 The title of his book, Wheels and Woes, suggests a less than event-free ride but McGurn says "it seems to have been a delightful adventure, despite bad road surfaces, dust and lack of signposts.
 Husband and wife team Joseph Pennell (illustrator) and Elizabeth Robins Pennell (writer) published travelogues of their journeys framed as literary pilgrimages; they "wheeled" a tandem tricycle from Florence to Rome, attracting more attention than she was comfortable with, as possibly the first female rider that the Italians had ever seen.